nadeem-ahmed-git/Python-Projects/README.md

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%203%20-%20Pharmaceutical%20Data%20Analysis/avg%20price%20manufacturers.png?raw=true)

-       - **Project Overview**: In this project, I analysed a dataset which contains all possible medicines in the Indian Pharmaceutical Industry to help any compamies to take business decisions by            answerings various questions like - Which manufacturer has the most products?
+       - **Project Overview**: In this project, I analysed a dataset which contains all possible medicines in the Indian Pharmaceutical Industry to help any company to take business decisions by            answerings various questions like - Which manufacturer has the most products?
 What is the average price of the top manufacturers' products?
 How many products have been discontinued?
-         What is the range of prices for top manufacturer?
+         What is the range of prices for top manufacturer? and more.
        - **Data Collection**:
          The dataset was obtained from Kaggle, which included information about name, price, Is_discontinued, manufacturer_name, type, pack_size_label etc.
        - **Data Cleaning**: